rohanp/LDFMap/README.md

 # Installation
 Simply download this repo, move "LDFMap.so" to your project directory and `import LDFMap`.

 The debug version has type/overflow checks, raises exceptions, has print statements showing progress, can be profiled, (all at the cost of speed), and is reccomended if the main program is giving errors.
-Only Python 2.x is currently supported.
+Only Python 3.x is supported.

 # Public Methods
 ```cython